TTK4130/ttk4130.github.io/docs/animation.rst

 Visualization is a crucial part of evaluating any attempt of modelling a system.
 When dealing with a system with more than a couple of parameters, plots become difficult to interpret.
 By visualizing our system in 3D we can leverage our spatial and physics intuition of the world.
 This is the same intuition which tells us that when we throw a ball, its trajectory should be parabolic, or the intuition that it takes less effort stop a bike than a car.

-When it comes to mechanical systems, when something doesn't look right, it's indicative of a model built on fundamentally flawed assumptions.
+For mechanical systems, a visualization that “does not look right” can indicate either a model built on fundamentally flawed assumptions or something as simple as an incorrect sign in an expression.
 Visualizing your system through animation will help you weed out unintended behaviour from your model and will ultimately deepen your understanding of your model.

-This page will go into the basic principles of animating a system in 3D, as well as some common frameworks for visualization an animation.
+This page introduces the basic principles of animating a system in 3D and presents some common frameworks for visualization and animation.

 Principles of Animation
 ===========================